-- Member State transposition should establish express measures to limit online free riding of products subject to EPR.
-To this end, EUCOLIGHT welcomes the assessment made by Eunomia on the scale of the issue and generally with their recommendations on this topic in their Study to support Preparation of the Commission's Guidance for Extended Producer Responsibility Scheme. - Member States should take into consideration existing initiatives of several countries when seeking to tackle this issue.
-For example, the French law against waste and for a circular economy of February 2020 has provided "the Responsibility by default" model, which provides an interesting legislative measure, by clearly stating that market places are liable for their sellers' EPR obligations, unless they can demonstrate that the companies selling through their site have already fulfilled their EPR obligations.

-While this responsibility by default model will work in certain countries, we appreciate that local market conditions may require a different approach.
+- For example, the French law against waste and for a circular economy of February 2020 has provided "the Responsibility by default" model, which provides an interesting legislative measure, by clearly stating that market places are liable for their sellers' EPR obligations, unless they can demonstrate that the companies selling through their site have already fulfilled their EPR obligations. - While this responsibility by default model will work in certain countries, we appreciate that local market conditions may require a different approach.
 To this end, we also support the "compulsory verification model" being adopted in Germany.
 In this model, Electronic marketplaces and fulfilment service providers are subject to an independent compulsory verification of the compliance status of products sold through their platforms.
-Essential elements of the German approach are as follow:

-- o The electronic marketplaces and fulfilment service providers are subject to an independent compulsory verification. - Market places and fulfilment service provider can only offer for products from producers that have properly fulfilled the EPR registration/notification requirements. - Electronic marketplaces and fulfilment houses must document the WEEE registration number (of the producer or of their authorised representative), including the brand and type of equipment, of their contractual partners. - o The data is cross-checked with the German WEEE-register using an IT interface.
+Essential elements of the German approach are as follow: - The electronic marketplaces and fulfilment service providers are subject to an independent compulsory verification. - Market places and fulfilment service provider can only offer for products from producers that have properly fulfilled the EPR registration/notification requirements. - Electronic marketplaces and fulfilment houses must document the WEEE registration number (of the producer or of their authorised representative), including the brand and type of equipment, of their contractual partners. - The data is cross-checked with the German WEEE-register using an IT interface.

-Both models, could be implemented by Member States, as follows:
+Both models, could be implemented, as follows:

-- o To define according to the Commission's Blue Guide on the implementation of EU product rules, the following economic actors for the purposes of EPR: - Fulfilment Service Providers. - Intermediary service providers under the e-commerce directive.
+- ➤ To define according to the Commission's Blue Guide on the implementation of EU product rules, the following economic actors for the purposes of EPR: - Fulfilment Service Providers. - Intermediary service providers under the e-commerce directive.
 (Market places).